Taking flight: our review of the Harry Potter New York VR experience

 There are two different VR experiences at the Harry Potter store — Wizards Take Flight and Chaos at Hogwarts.
 In Wizards Take Flight, you fly on a broomstick around Hogwarts and London and fight Death Eaters.
 You wear a VR headset, hand sensors, and are seated the whole time.
 In Chaos at Hogwarts, you battle a variety of creatures, while wearing a VR headset, hand and foot sensors, and a light backpack.
 And in both experiences, you use a physical wand to cast your spells.

 Wizards Take Flight is a good starter experience — you don’t have to worry about walking around, and there is just one spell to cast.
 Chaos at Hogwarts is great for those who want to “level up”.
-We hope to revisit soon to give that one a try!

 Our Wizards Take Flight experience